Knowledge-and-Concepts-Lab/llm-alignment-benchmark/README.md

 ./setup_env.sh
 ```

 You will then be prompted for a huggingface token and an OpenAI token.
-OpenAI token is unnecessary for most experiments, but you will need a huggingface token for inference.
+OpenAI token is unnecessary for most experiments, but you will need a huggingface token for inference.\n
+You will also be prompted for a CACHE_DIR env variable.
+If you have limited directory space you should set this to an external dir. (**If you are in K+C lab this applies to you**)
 The bash script will automatically install conda/pip dependencies and create an env `alignment_benchmark_env`

 run: